davenaylor/postie/readme.txt

 * Many method names have been changed as of 1.4.18.
 Any custom filters may need to be updated.

 == CHANGELOG ==
+= 1.4.20 (2013.01.08) =
+* Added Date feature.
+You can now specify a specific publication date.
+* Fixed a bug with embeded youtube/vimeo links when shortcodes are turned off

 = 1.4.19 (2013.01.07) =
 * Fixed a bug that prevented the settings from being saved